 There are numerous traditions that come in stages with every stage having its own process, meaning, and symbolisation according to customs and religion rituals.
 It’s no wonder that, although a couple can follow as many rituals as they want, the majority of Greek weddings follow most of the traditions.
 Passing on our valuable heritage, one way or another, is important, and we all feel it deep in our souls.

 On a wedding, the photographers and videographers are the only vendors who follow the couple from the begging to the end of their big day.
 That means they are the lucky ones who collect great experience and wedding knowledge.
-This is just a small sample of a 18-year professional life as a Greek wedding photographer, highlighting the breadth and wealth of the Greek culture!
+This is just a small sample of an 18-year professional life as a Greek wedding photographer, highlighting the breadth and wealth of the Greek culture!

-Hope you Enjoy reading this Greek wedding traditions “memoir” just as much as I did writing it!
+Hope you enjoy reading this Greek wedding traditions “memoir” just as much as I did writing it!

 The rich Greek folklore is meant to add traditional elements to a wedding and not overwhelm the couple and their families with too much stress.
 Unlike what was believed in the past – that if something is not done as the ancestors dictated then the wedding was doomed to fail – people have finally convinced themselves that tradition is there to make things happier and merrier, not harder.
-So, to anyone telling you what you should do before the wedding to live a good life with your other half, just close your ears and stick to the traditions you already know.
-Use them to bring joy while preparing for your most special day, okay?

 It is very likely for a Greek couple to exchange engagement rings prior the wedding.
 In the previous years, if a woman was seen hanging out with a man, especially in the evening hours, she was criticised by society and considered a woman with no values.
 To restore the girl's reputation, the man seen with her should give a wedding promise.
 That promise was an engagement ceremony, where the couple exchanged engagement rings and wore them on their left ring finger.
 When they got married, the same engagement rings were their wedding rings, too, only after the ceremonial rituals and blessings they were worn on the right hand to signify the couple's new “man and wife” status!
 Today, couples get engaged to share the joy they feel for having found their significant other and the person they want to spend their entire life with!
 Plus, to get the parents' blessings for the new chapter of their life opening up in front of them!
 At remote villages in Greece, an engagement ceremony is still considered a big deal.